moolah-ecommerce/wordpress-content-plugin/readme.txt

 == Installation ==

-Upload the Akismet plugin to your blog, Activate it, then enter your [Moolah Store ID](http://moolah-ecommerce.com/sign-up).
+Upload the Moolah plugin to your blog, Activate it, then enter your [Moolah Store ID](http://moolah-ecommerce.com/sign-up).
+For testing, you can use the ID 2642953450.

 == Changelog ==